-The Fund selects its holdings from a universe of mid-cap stocks with market capitalizations ranging from $1 billion to $10 billion.
-As of November 15, 2021, the median market cap of the Fund was $5.8 billion, down from last year’s $7.1 billion at the end of the rebalance in 2020 and about half that of the median market cap of the Russell® Midcap Index.
-We believe mid-caps offer untapped potential and that investors may be surprised to learn that mid-cap stocks have outperformed both small- and large-cap stocks over the past twenty-year period with less risk than small-cap stocks.
+The Fund selects its holdings from a universe of stocks with market capitalizations ranging from $1 billion to $10 billion.
+As of October 31, 2023, the median market cap of the Fund was $3.5 billion, down from last year’s $3.9 billion at the end of the rebalance in 2022 and less than half the median market cap of the Russell® Midcap Index.
+We believe small- to mid-cap stocks offer untapped potential and that investors may be surprised to learn that mid-cap stocks have outperformed both small- and large-cap stocks over the past twenty-year period with less risk than small-cap stocks.

 Would you please discuss the relative valuation of the Fund’s holdings compared with the benchmark?

 Attractive valuation is an important criterion in the Fund’s stock selection process.
 The Fund uses price-to-sales as its primary valuation metric because it is a simple metric, can be universally applied, and is difficult for companies to manipulate.
-The Fund selects stocks with a price-to-sales ratio below 1.5x.
-The weighted average price-to-sales ratio of the portfolio was just 0.7x as of November 15, 2021, compared to 2.1x for its benchmark index, the Russell® Midcap Index.
+The Fund selects stocks with price-to-sales ratios below 1.5x.
+The weighted average price-to-sales ratio of the portfolio was just 0.8x as of October 31, 2023, compared to 1.5x for its benchmark index, the Russell® Midcap Index.

-The Fund’s holdings are also trading at a significant discount in terms of price-to-earnings.
-The Fund’s weighted average price-to-earnings ratio was 12.2x as of November 15, 2021, versus 20.9x for its benchmark index.
+The Fund’s holdings are also trading at a discount in terms of price-to-earnings.
+The Fund’s weighted average estimated forward price-to-earnings ratio was 14.0x as of October 31, 2023, versus 16.2x for its benchmark index.